Ben Wagner

 Human Rights and Technology

 I believe that there is a considerable lack of scholarship studying technology and human rights.
 As a result, I edited a Research Handbook on Human Rights & Digital Technology with Matthias Kettemann and Kilian Vieth that was published with Edward Elgar in 2019.
+The first edition of the handbook was quite successful and we recently agreed to publish a second edition of the research handbook which is tentatively scheduled for 2023.

 Artificial Intelligence, Algorithms and Automation

 I have been working on automation, algorithms and artificial intelligence for some time, with a particular focus on regulatory and ethical aspects of these technologies.
 While there is a clear need for a greater understanding of the ethical tensions in algorithmic systems, ethical debates can also easily be used as a way to evade regulation.
-Another evident consequence is a need for human-rights based approaches to algorithms.
-My research on this topic also led me to draft the first policy paper of this kind for the Council of Europe.